 When is Puberty?

 According to the National Institutes of Health, puberty usually begins in girls between 8 and 13 years of age, and in boys between 9 and 14 years of age.
-Puberty is considered to be early in girls before 9 years old and boys before age 8.
+Puberty is considered to be early in boys before age 8 and girls before 9 years old.
 This is sometimes called “precocious puberty.”